cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 Both algorithms MUST be used in a nonce-respecting setting: for a given key `key`, a nonce MUST only be used once.
 Failure to do so would immediately reveal the bitwise difference between two messages.

+If verification fails, the decrypted message and wrong message authentication tag should not be given as output.

+Every key must be randomly generated.

-The nonce `nonce` does not have to be secret nor unpredictable.
+The nonce does not have to be secret nor unpredictable.
 It can be a counter, the output of a permutation, or a generator with a long period.

 With AEGIS-128L, random nonces can safely encrypt up to 2<sup>32</sup> messages using the same key with negligible collision probability.